stanleyyylau/book_trading/USERSTORY.md

 + <del>User model require fullname/username, city and state</del>
 + <del>get /api/profile will return all my profile information</del>
 + <del>post /api/profile will update all my profile information</del>
++ After register/login, token will be return and cookie will be contain the token too

 ## Frontend
 + <del>I can view all books posted by every user.</del>